 2. Foreign help is apperciated.

 All the countries and organizations that expressed solidarity with Nigeria on Chibok girls’ issue received big thanks from President Jonathan.
-France deserved special thanks for hosting a special ).
+France deserved special thanks for hosting a special summit on security in Nigeria (May 17, 2014).
 The event attracted more attention to Nigeria’s problems and paved the way for the following consultations in London, Washington and FCT Abuja.

 “We shall not waiver until we end this mindless war on the innocent, and bring all the perpetrators to justice.
 We will triumph over terrorism,” the president underlined.